Prosper family murders: Perpetrator

-Nicholas Prosper (born 18 December 2005), was often described as a quiet and "geeky" boy while growing up with a strong interest in computers.
+Nicholas Prosper (born 18 December 2005) was often described as a quiet and "geeky" boy while growing up with a strong interest in computers.
 Although Prosper initially had a friend group in his teens, he became increasingly isolated as he grew up.
 He was thought to display traits associated with autism spectrum disorder despite lacking an official diagnosis, but it was established at the trial that this did not provide the cause of his criminal actions.
-At one point, he was banned from a website used for documenting imagery relating to people's deaths for making pro-paedophilia comments.
+At one point, he was banned from WatchPeopleDie.tv, a website used for documenting imagery relating to people's deaths, for making pro-paedophilia comments.

 Police found that Prosper had taken a strong interest in school shootings, particularly the Sandy Hook Elementary School shooting.
 According to the judge's sentencing remarks, Prosper "explicitly sought to emulate and outdo" the massacre by Adam Lanza in 2012.
 He had also wanted to kill 34 people including himself to achieve a higher death toll than the Virginia Tech shooting.
 The intended massacre, which had been planned for over a year, was scheduled to take place on Friday the 13th.
 Prosper chose his former primary school due to his prior knowledge of the school's layout and security system.
 He was not bullied there.
 In August 2024, he attempted to buy a gun but failed.
+He was reportedly "obsessed" with mass shootings such as the one at Columbine, drew images of the perpetrators on Instagram, and had viewed images of the massacre before shooting his family.

 On 12 September, the day before the shooting, he bought a double-barrelled shotgun and 100 cartridges from a local dealer for £650 using a fake firearms licence.
 The dealer believed the licence to be legitimate and notified police about the purchase that same day.
 He was not arrested, as Prosper had researched the logos, signature, and types of paper on which United Kingdom gun licences are printed, resulting in a well-crafted forgery.
 He spent the rest of the day engaging in online searches relating to instructions on how to kill someone with a shotgun, along with search queries relating to necrophilia and the murder of Sarah Everard.

 A video uploaded by Prosper to Mega and shared on social media during the early hours of the day of the shooting shows him declaring himself to be a "follower" of Clementine, a fictional character from The Walking Dead video game series, and showing contempt for his sister Giselle for a specific in-game choice several months prior, saying "her face will be mutilated further than necessary".
 Prosecutors claimed this was not relevant to the shooting.
-He had also handwritten a note in which he said that he had wanted to "cannibalise my family, and rape a woman at knife point before the shooting".
+While in prison on remand, a handwritten note was found in the sole of his trainer in which he said that he had wanted to "cannibalise my family, and rape a woman at knife point before the shooting".